Ahzem/Busify/README.md

 git clone https://github.com/Ahzem/Busify.git
 ```

-2. Open the application in your browser at `http://localhost:3000` or `localhost/Busify/frontend/index.html`.
+2. Open the application in your browser at `http://localhost:3000` or `localhost/Busify/index.php`.

 ### Running the Application

 - Open the application you installed wampserver and start the server.
 - Go to your browser and type `localhost` in the address bar.
-- Select phpMyAdmin and Create a new database named `Busify`.
+- Select phpMyAdmin and Create a new database named `busify_db`.
 - Create the table name Passenger_signup and add the following columns:
     - `fname` - varchar(50)
     - `lname` - varchar(50)